iffy/electron-updater-example/README.md

         ./publish.sh

+4. Release the release on GitHub by going to <https://github.com/iffy/electron-updater-example/releases>, editing the release and clicking "Publish release."

-4. Download and install the app from <https://github.com/iffy/electron-updater-example/releases>.
+5. Download and install the app from <https://github.com/iffy/electron-updater-example/releases>.

-5. Update the version in `package.json`
+6. Update the version in `package.json`

-6. Publish again.
+7. Do steps 3 and 4 again.

-7. Open the installed version of the app and see that it updates itself.
+8. Open the installed version of the app and see that it updates itself.